HERE'S THE RULES

 These blue cards have no power on their own, but collecting them can have strategic value:

-1. You know how some people think that their good works allow them to judge others?
 Well, if you collect a matching pair, the good works put you in a position to accuse any other player of sin.
-You play the pair of good works cards and designate who has to draw 2 cards from the draw pile.
+You play the pair of good works cards and designate who has to draw 3 cards from the draw pile.
 I know it sounds bad, but you're trying to win, right?

 You still have to end your turn by drawing a card after that.